AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

    Confirm that the public version of your site shows published assets as previously experienced with Adobe Dynamic Media Classic.

-1. From outside your corporate network, verify that nonpublished assets (that is, unmarked for publish) are protected from third-party access.
+1. From outside your corporate network, verify that nonpublished assets (that is, unmarked for publishment) are protected from third-party access.

-   Access your network from outside (such as, from your home computer or over a 3G connection), then verify that the public version of the site shows all published assets but none of the unpublished content.
+   Access your network from outside (such as from your home computer or over a 3G connection), then verify that the public version of the site shows all published assets but none of the unpublished content.

    Confirm that the staging version does not show any asset because you are accessing the Secure Testing service from an unapproved IP address.